- News & Events

 The Department of anthropology has four faculty members in linguistic anthropology.

 Ellen Contini-Morava studies the cognitive and communicative functions of grammatical forms, especially those in Bantu languages.
 Eve Danziger researches the relations between language, intentionality, and mind, with a focus on the Mayan languages of Mesoamerica.
 Lise Dobrin specializes in language endangerment, fieldwork ethics, and documentary/descriptive linguistics; her work is on the structure and use of Papua New Guinea’s Arapesh languages.
 Daniel Lefkowitz focuses on social dialects (including their prosodic features), verbal art, and linguistic ideology, and has applied these research interests to Middle Eastern languages as well as to American English.
+Mark Sicoli studies language as social action through ethnography and video documentation among speakers of indigenous languages of Mexico, and through study of the cultural evolution of language with focus on historical and typological linguistics of the Americas.

 At the University of Virginia, linguistic anthropology is able to draw upon the University’s Interdepartmental Program in Linguistics, while being closely linked to the Department of Anthropology’s other subfields, socio-cultural anthropology, and archaeology.
 There are many areas of overlapping interest, such as the relation of language to symbolic systems, the role of language in defining social groups and social relations, the interface between individual and society, and the analysis of narratives, prayers, and other texts.